Blackkweather/Travel-Art/frontend/src/components/registration/README.md

 ## 📋 What Was Created

-A complete, production-ready multi-step artist registration form for Club Med Live platform with:
+A complete, production-ready multi-step artist registration form for Travel Arts platform with:

 ### ✅ 3 Main Steps
 1. **Step 1: Basic Information** - Personal details, credentials, country, terms